nuuuwan/news_lk3_data/README.md

 ### Sri Lanka’s next President

 *2024-07-26 03:16:30* · [`dailyftlk`](https://www.ft.lk/columns/Sri-Lanka-s-next-President/4-764782) · `en`

-A no holds barred critique on credentials of three favourites

 There’s a political poster that’s been splashed on the walls of Colombo.
 Black letters on a yellow background mean that the author or the party cannot be identified.
 It is obviously a teaser campaign.
 It comes with a promise, which of course is the bread and butter of all politicians.
 Apparently, ‘the lie will come to an end,’ and on the 29th, the name of the messiah who will take all Sri Lankans to some yet-to-be-named promised land will be revealed.